Gagniuc/PC-World/README.md

 ---

-# Original code versus 2026 restoration

-Two kinds of material should be distinguished.

 ### Original/historical material

-The historical sources were created for the Windows 2000/XP-era software ecosystem and use VB6, ActiveX and Internet Explorer components that were normal at that time.
-Historical project files reference development locations such as:
+The historical source trees are preserved as working material from the original 2004 and 2005 development period, not as a later cleaned or normalized release.
+They therefore reflect the machines, directory layouts, tools and Windows environment on which the CDs were actually produced.
+The code assumes the software ecosystem of the Windows 2000/XP period and makes extensive use of Visual Basic 6, ActiveX controls, Internet Explorer components and Win32 APIs that were standard choices at the time.
+Several source files also retain absolute development paths used during production, for example:

 ```text
 E:\PC_februarie\